 Graduate Student Association:

 The Graduate Student Association has a number of assistantships available.
 Contact the GSA office for further information (410-455-2773).
+Most of these assistantships are available only to those students who complete the FAFSA form and qualify for Federal financial aid such as Pell grants.

 The Shriver Center at UMBC coordinates a large number of internships and co-operative education programs.
 (410-455-2493)